PaloAltoNetworks/SkilletBuilder/validation_skillet_basic/README.md

     fail_message: did not find {{ edl_name }} in the configuration
 ```

-## does a named EDL exists using a fixed value
+## does a named EDL exists use a fixed value

 Uses `attribute_present` to look for an EDL by explicit name and return `True` if found.